Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

-We will assume that all of our \Cs tensor-categories are unitarily \emph{Cauchy complete}; this means that $\cC$ admits all orthogonal direct sums, and also that all idempotents split via an isometry.
+We will assume that all of our \Cs-tensor categories are unitarily \emph{Cauchy complete}; this means that $\cC$ admits all orthogonal direct sums, and also that all idempotents split via an isometry.
 For further details see \cite[Assumption 2.7]{MR4419534}.

 We say a tensor category $\cC$ is \textbf{rigid/has duals} if for every object $c\in \cC$ there exists some $\overline{c}\in\cC$ together with \textbf{evaluation and coevaluation maps} $\ev_{c}\in\cC(\overline{c}\otimes c\Rightarrow 1_\cC)$ and $\coev_c\in\cC(1_\cC\Rightarrow c\otimes \overline{c})$ satisfying the \emph{Zig-Zag/Duality/Snake equations}: $\id_c=(\id_c\otimes \ev_c)\circ(\coev_c\otimes \id_c)$ and $\id_{\overline c} = (\ev_c\otimes \id_{\overline c})\circ(\id_{\overline c}\otimes\coev_c).$ Additionally, we assume that each object $c\in\cC$ has a predual object $c_\vee\in\cC$ with $\overline{c_\vee}\cong c$ in $\cC.$ Throughout this manuscript, whenever $\cC$ is a rigid \Cs-tensor category, we will assume we have fixed a particular \emph{unitary dual functor} $\overline{\ \cdot\ }$ on $\cC$ so that $(\overline{f})^*=\overline{f^*}$ for all morphisms in $\cC.$ Furthermore, the choice of unitary dual functor can be made \emph{balanced} whenever the corresponding \Cs-tensor category has a simple unit.
 The term balanced means that the left and right categorical traces induced by the chosen dual match.
-We refer the interested reader for more details on unitary dual functors on \Cs tensor categories to \cite[Definition 2.9]{MR4419534} and \cite{MR4133163}.
+We refer the interested reader for more details on unitary dual functors on \Cs-tensor categories to \cite[Definition 2.9]{MR4419534} and \cite{MR4133163}.

-Now we introduce the categories we are most interested in in this manuscript: \begin{defn} A \textbf{unitary tensor category} (\textbf{UTC}) $\cC$ is a rigid $\rm C^*$-tensor category with irreducible unit object $1_{\cC}$.
+Now we introduce the categories we are most interested in in this manuscript: \begin{defn} A \textbf{unitary tensor category} (\textbf{UTC}) $\cC$ is a rigid $\rm C^*$-tensor category with an irreducible unit object $1_{\cC}$.
 That is, $\End_\cC(1_\cC)\cong\IC$.
-If the isomorphism classes of simple objects in a unitary tensor category form a finite set, we say the category is a \textbf{unitary fusion category}. \end{defn} We remind the reader that UTCs are automatically semisimple since the simplicity of the unit along with rigidity implies all Hom spaces are finite dimensional.
-We typically choose a complete set of representatives of irreducible objects denoted $\Irr(\cC).$
+If the isomorphism classes of simple objects in a unitary tensor category form a finite set, we say the category is a \textbf{unitary fusion category}. \end{defn} We remind the reader that UTCs are automatically semisimple, since the simplicity of the unit along with rigidity implies that all Hom spaces are finite dimensional.
+We typically choose a complete set of representatives of isomorphism classes of irreducible objects, denoted $\Irr(\cC).$ We use $\cC^{\op}$ to denote the tensor category $\cC$ with the reversed tensor product structure.